dell/csm-docs/content/docs/authorization/Backup and Restore/helm/_index.md

 ## Roles

 Role data is stored in the `common` Config Map.

+### Steps to execute in the existing Authorization deployment

 1. Save the role data by saving the `common` configMap to a file.